 'Lessons in Loyalty'

-Introduction to the First Chapter - 'Hire Attitude & Train Skills'
+First Chapter - 'Hire Attitude & Train Skills'

 The popular CEO of Southwest Airlines had just been named the Houston Chamber of Commerce’s Aviation Person of the Year award, and the audience’s approval was obvious.

 When Kelleher took the podium, his words were simultaneously astonishing to those who didn’t know him and delightfully anticipated by those who did.
 “Would everyone please hold your applause?” he asked.
 When the ballroom had silenced, he continued.
 “Now, if there is anyone in the audience who works for Southwest Airlines, would you please stand?

 Several stood and the sincerity of the CEO’s request was obvious to the audience: “Please direct your applause to these people because they are the ones who have earned this award.
 I’m simply here to pick it up.”

 I was in the crowd that day – 15 years ago – and suddenly, without warning, I was hooked.
 “How incredible it would be to work for a company like that!”
 I thought almost out loud.

 I had enjoyed operating my own aviation charter business, but after 10 years of blood, sweat and tears for 24/7, I knew I was ready for a change ... and the seed had been planted.
 Herb Kelleher had quite aptly conveyed the very heart and spirit of Southwest Airlines that day and I wanted to work for his company!